-Left to right: Roger Pride, Jenny Smith, Steve Sulley and Anna Lewis
+Front row (left to right): Roger Pride, Jenny Smith, Steve Sulley and Anna Lewis

-Back (left to right): Sameer Rahman and Beth Cummings
+Back row (left to right): Sameer Rahman and Beth Cummings

 The latest in a series of Masterclasses from the CIM Wales focused on Branding.